redhat-developer/gitops-operator/README.md

   sourceType: grpc
 ```

-2. Go the OperatorHub on OpenShift Webconsole and look for the "Gitops Service" operator.
+2. Go to the OperatorHub on OpenShift Webconsole and look for the "OpenShift GitOps" operator.